-Please contact Eisuke Koya (e.koya@sussex.ac.uk) for informal enquiries.
+Please contact Eisuke Koya (E.Koya@sussex.ac.uk) or Bryan Singer (B.F.Singer@sussex.ac.uk) for informal enquiries.
 Candidates are encouraged to send their CV's (with the names of at least two references).

-The University is committed to equality and valuing diversity, and applications are particularly welcomed from women and black and minority ethnic candidates, who are underrepresented in academic posts in Science, Technology, Engineering, Medicine and Mathematics (STEMM) at Sussex.
+The University is committed to equality and valuing diversity, and applications are particularly welcomed from women and black and minority ethnic candidates, who are under-represented in academic posts in Science, Technology, Engineering, Medicine and Mathematics (STEMM) at Sussex.